Sixties Icon: 2008: five-year-old season

 Sixties Icon returned after a break of almost ten months to finish second to Getaway in the Jockey Club Stakes.
 Later in may, the horse was dropped in class for the Listed Festival Stakes at Goodwood and won by five lengths at odds of 8/13.
 Sixties Icon was moved back up to Group One class for the Prince of Wales's Stakes at Royal Ascot in June, but finished last of the twelve runners behind Duke of Marmalade.

 Sixties Icon won his next three races.
 On 1 August he "stayed on well" in the closing stages to win the Group Three Glorious Stakes at Goodwood in what was described as a "triumphant return to form".
 Two weeks later he justified his position as favourite for the Geoffrey Freer Stakes at Newbury, getting up in the "last stride" to beat Tempelstern.
 His jockey, Johnny Murtagh called Sixties Icon "a class horse" after his win while Noseda described him as "a tough, honest horse".
 In September he went clear in the closing stages of the Cumberland Lodge Stakes at Ascot and won by two and a quarter lengths from Sugar Ray.

 In October, Sixties Icon was sent to California to contest the Breeders' Cup Marathon at Santa Anita Park.
 He was made 11/8 favourite, but finished fifth, beaten two and three quarter lengths by Muhannak.
 On his final appearance, Sixties Icon finished thirteenth of the seventeen runners in the Japan Cup where he appeared to be unsuited by the hard ground.
 He was then retired to stud.

 Stud career

 Sixties Icon retired to stand as a breeding stallion at the Norman Court Stud at West Tytherley, near Salisbury in Wiltshire.
 His first foals began racing in 2012.
 He currently stands at a stud fee of £4,500.
 His first winner was the filly Vanessa, who won a race at Musselburgh Racecourse in April 2012, and Chilworth Icon gave his sire a first Group race win when taking the Premio Primi Passi three months later.

+In 2012, Sixties Icon began shuttling to Argentina to stand stud at Haras La Pasion.
+In his first year there, he sired Sixties Song, winner of the Gran Premio Carlos Pellegrini and Gran Premio Latinoamericano.